 The most popular form of organized rifle-only competitive shooting in the United States is NRA High Power Competition.
 High Power Competition encompasses primarily Service Rifle and Match Rifle.
+Every NRA High Power Rifle match for which classification records are kept is a multiple or a combination of one or more strings of fire.
 Apart from a sling, there are no mechanical crutches in High Power--your arms and body must support the full weight of the rifle as you engage the target from a variety of positions.
-The vast majority of High Power matches are iron sights only.
-These factors place a premium on good eyesight, training, and overall fitness.
+High Power matches now allow both optical sights as well as traditional iron sights.
+Nonetheless, good eyesight is still a must, as is training and overall fitness.

+Recently we have instituted a modest award program for our high power rifle matches.
 Two types of awards will be given: metal pins (if they are available) in the shape of the high power rifles we generally compete with and certificates redeemable for an entry fee in our subsequent high power rifle matches.

+The entry fee certificate will be the award for this discipline.
 Three certificates will be awarded, one for High Overall, one for High Match Rifle and one for High Service Rifle.

 Upcoming events